-PARSONAGE PROVIDED - If the church provides a parsonage, full utility costs should be provided.
+Parsonage Provided - If the congregation provides a parsonage, full utility costs should be provided.
 Authorized ministers living in a parsonage are advised to designate a portion of their cash salary as a "furnishings allowance."
-To the extent that it is used to pay for parsonage related expenses this allowance is not subject to income taxes.
+To the extent that it is used to pay for parsonage related expenses, this allowance is not subject to income taxes.
 This allowance is normally between 3% and 10% of the salary.
-The pastor should notify the congregation's governing board, for their annual approval, the designated furnishing allowance.
+The minister should notify the congregation's governing board, for their annual approval, the designated furnishing allowance.

-EQUITY ALLOWANCE -A church that provides it pastor with a parsonage may want to consider establishing a housing equity fund that would be payable upon retirement or at some other time in the future.
-The fund would accumulate according to the specific agreement during the active service of the pastor and then be available in a variety of payment options
+Equity Allowance - A congregation that provides its minister with a parsonage may want to consider establishing a housing equity fund that would be payable upon retirement or at some other time in the future.
+The fund would accumulate according to the specific agreement during the active service of the minister and then be available in a variety of payment options.

-The PENN NORTHEAST CONFERENCE does not play a role in such plans other than suggesting use of pooled income of funds as the repository for Housing Equity Funds in the United Church Foundation, which is administered by the UCC Pension Boards.
+The Penn Northeast Conference does not play a role in such plans other than suggesting the use of pooled income of funds as the repository for Housing Equity Funds in United Church Funds.

-HOUSING ALLOWANCE - The pastor should notify the congregation's governing board, for their annual approval, the designated housing allowance percentage.
-The pastor should submit this request and the minutes of the governing board reflect their approval on an annual basis.
+Housing Allowance - The minister should notify the congregation's governing board, for their annual approval, the designated housing allowance percentage.
+The minister should submit this request and the minutes of the governing board reflect their approval on an annual basis.